Court Mediation Reform: Efficiency, Confidence and Perceptions of Justice

 Date Written: March 15, 2018

 This unique study draws on an eighty-three person survey as well as case studies from ten global mediation jurisdictions including Australia, France, Hong Kong, India, and the United States.
 Given the highly contextual nature of court mediation programs, the book highlights the achievements, challenges and lessons learned in the implementation of mediation programs for general civil claims.
-In so doing, the study identifies that positive achievements are largely dependent on multiple factors including the functioning of the civil litigation system, the capacities of the mediators, safeguards against bias, participant education, and cultural and institutional support.
+In so doing, the study identifies that positive achievements are largely dependent on multiple factors including the functioning of the civil litigation system, mediator training, safeguards against bias, participant education, and cultural and institutional support.

 This book will be of interest to both scholars and practitioners of law, civil justice, mediation, comparative law and dispute resolution.
 It will also be of use to judiciaries and policy makers looking to advance court mediation programs.